Prohibitory traffic sign

-Prohibitory traffic signs are used to prohibit certain types of manoeuvres or some types of traffic.
+Prohibitory traffic signs are traffic signs used to prohibit certain types of manoeuvres or some types of traffic.

 Modern prohibitory traffic signs

 No entry

-No admittance to unauthorised personnel, usually shown as a red circle with a white rectangle across its face.
+No admittance to unauthorised personnel, usually shown as a red circle with a white rectangle shape across its face.
 It is often used for one-way traffic.

 Wrong way

 These signs denote that the road is only for traffic coming in the opposite direction.
 Used at intersections to roads with one-way traffic or ramps.

 Road closed

 No admittance for vehicles.
 It is used on closed roads.

 No straight ahead

 Traffic is not permitted to continue straight, and must usually turn.
 These may occur at an intersection with incoming one-way traffic.

 No motor vehicles

 Motor vehicles are not permitted in this region.

 No motorcycles

-Motorcycles are not permitted in this area.
+Motorcycles are not permitted in the designated area.

 No heavy goods vehicles

 Heavy goods vehicles are not allowed.